 People usually struggle with health-related issues.
 Obesity, fatigue, anxiety, depression, sedentarism.
 Most of these problems can be treated with therapy and exercise.
 However, there are still a lot of people out there without enough information about how to deal with them.
 So here is a guide on how to be healthy.

-When I was younger I was encouraged and given every opportunity to play basketball.
+When I was younger, people used to encourage me and gave me a lot of opportunities to play basketball.
 My parents put me in camps and had me join travel teams.
-My neighborhood was on a small loop and I had several neighbors that were my age.
+My neighborhood was on a small loop and I had several neighbors of my age.
 When school let out we had a safe place to play outside every single day, often for hours.
 When I started getting into exercise outside of sports my dad took me to the gym.

 Behavior needs to be understood as part of a large system; individual, social, and environmental factors are going to have an impact on what a person does.
-Outside of individual factors (i.e. personality, motivation) understanding health behavior requires knowledge of the environmental and social context in which the behavior occurs.
+Outside of individual factors, personality, and motivation; understanding health behavior requires knowledge of the environmental and social context in which the behavior occurs.

 I am of the belief that anyone can improve their fitness, whether that is a measure of body composition, strength, or aerobic endurance.
 However, there are certain situations that can make change harder for one person compared to another.

 What is Working Against You?